hiivan/CyanoRoam/README.md

 **CSS:**
 1. Create a new page called [[roam/css]] in Roam Research.
 2. Create a bullet point and copy & paste `CyanoRoam` (or any name you like) in it.
 3. Create a subbullet.
-Either type in '/Code Block', or and copy & paste ```.
+Either type in '/Code Block', or simply copy & paste ```.
 4. Copy and paste the code inside the CyanoRoam.css file into this code block.

     This is how it should look like